trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 ``kinesis.table-description-dir``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-References a folder within Presto deployment that holds one or more JSON files,ending with ``.json``, which contain table description files.
+References a folder within Presto deployment that holds one or more JSON files, ending with ``.json``, which contain table description files.

 This property is optional; the default is ``etc/kinesis``.